tearflake/symp-intro/README.md

 Execution connects the two.

 Symp is small, strange, and honest.
-A *thought experiment* from a reality in which symbols triumphed over flashing lights.
+It carries a *thought experiment* from a reality in which symbols triumphed over flashing lights.

 ---